MattIPv4/metalist.py/README.md

 [![Discord Server](https://discordapp.com/api/guilds/204663881799303168/widget.png?style=banner2)](https://discord.gg/qyXqA7y)

 To check known bugs and see planned changes and features for this project, please see the GitHub issues.\
-Found a bug we don't already have an iss
+Found a bug we don't already have an issue for?
+Please report it in a new GitHub issue with as much detail as you can!